ubports/docs.ubports.com/porting/Setting_up.rst

         rm /usr/bin/python
         ln -s /usr/bin/<your python2 binary> /usr/bin/python

-    If you are using Linux Arch, this distribution uses Python 3 as it's default python version, but Python 2 can be invoked using virtualenv.
-Please refer to `‘Python/Virtual environment’ on the Arch Wiki <https://wiki.archlinux.org/index.php/Python/Virtual_environment>`_ for instructions on setting up a virtual environment.
+    If you are using Linux Arch, this distribution uses Python 3 as it's default python version, but Python 2 can be invoked using a virtual environment.
+Please refer to `‘Python/Virtual environment’ on the Arch Wiki <https://wiki.archlinux.org/index.php/Python/Virtual_environment>`_ for instructions on setting this up.

 Debian (Stretch or newer) / Ubuntu (16.04 or 18.04)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^